JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Moves the start position of the range the position of the first character found that is in the set of characters specified by *Cset*, provided that the character is found within *Count* characters of the start position.

 ```
-FUNCTION CTextRange2.MoveStartUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
+FUNCTION MoveStartUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveStartUntil(m_pTextRange2, Cset, Count, @Delta))
    RETURN Delta